FormidableLabs/builder/README.md

 of the environment enhancements it adds.
 So, for things that themselves exec or spawn processes, like `concurrently`, this can be a problem.
 Typically, you will need to have the actual command line processes invoked _by_ Builder.

-### Terminal Color

-Builder uses `exec` under the hood with piped `stdout` and `stderr`.
-Programs typically interpret the piped environment as "doesn't support color" and disable color.
-Consequently, you typically need to set a "**force color**" option on your executables in `scripts` commands if they exist.

-### Why Exec?

-So, why `exec` and not `spawn` or something similar that has a lot more process control and flexibility?
-The answer lies in the fact that most of what Builder consumes is shell strings to execute, like `script --foo --bar "Hi there"`.
-_Parsing_ these arguments into something easily consumable by `spawn` and always correct is quite challenging. `exec` works easily with straight strings, and since that is the target of `scripts` commands, that is what we use for Builder.

 ### I Give Up.
 How Do I Abandon Builder?